caizefeng/BayesianOpt4dftu/README.md

         - Examples: `"alpha1": 0.25` and `"alpha2": 0.75`

     - **`delta_mag_weight`**:
-        - Description: Specifies the weight coefficients of Δmagnetization.
+        - Description: Specifies the weight coefficients of Δmagnetization. `LORBIT` must be set in all `INCAR` files.
 Note: A `delta_mag_weight` of 0 will exclude Δmagnetization from the loss function.
         - Example: `"delta_mag_weight": 0.1`

     - **`threshold`**: